kmrozConfigit/testcafe-reporter-cucumber-json/README.md

 ## Knowlege

 TestCafe dynamically loads reporters based on their names.
 For example, when we set on the command line --reporter foo, TestCafe looks for a folder named testcafe-reporter-foo in the node_modules folder.
-So in .testcaferc.json configuration should contains reporter name e.g.
+So .testcaferc.json configuration should contains reporter name e.g.
 ```
  ...
  "reporter": [